Posted by Early Growth

 Restrictive covenants — Employers often use non compete and non solicitation clauses to retain employees.
 While non competes are not enforceable in California, if you’re not careful during the hiring process, you could find yourself on the wrong side of a non solicitation proceeding.

 - The right way: Make sure you have written agreements with new employees: disclosing which clauses they are subject to and get their agreement in writing not to breach agreements they have made with prior employers.

 Compensation agreements — A common problem for cash-strapped early stage companies involves agreements to defer salary based on getting funded or on the occurrence of some other contingency.
 Not only could this practice land you in court, it guarantees an unfavorable outcome because it violates California law!

 - The right way: Structure payments as a bonus plan with clearly defined terms and conditions to be met.
 This avoids giving employees rights that they could pursue in court in the case of non-payment.

-— It’s not enough to have employees sign NDAs.
+Protection of confidential information — It’s not enough to have employees sign NDAs.
 Your success in getting redress if an employee leaks confidential information hinges on demonstrating that you took appropriate steps to properly safeguard your information.
-See my post on NDAs
+See my post on NDAs for more color.

 - The right way: Stay away from all-encompassing or vague descriptions of what is confidential.
 Put documentation and a communication process in place during on-boarding.
 And assign a point person for tracking.